drinkbird/drinkbird.github.io/README.md

 ## Deployment

+Pushes to `master` trigger `.github/workflows/jekyll.yml`, which:

+1. Checks out the repo
+2. Sets up Ruby (3.3) + Node (24) with Bundler and npm caches
+3. `npm ci` (which also re-runs `npm run uglify` via the `postinstall` hook)
+4. `bundle exec jekyll build` with `JEKYLL_ENV=production`
+5. Uploads `_site/` as a Pages artifact and deploys via `actions/deploy-pages`

+Production is served at <https://blog.drinkbird.com>.
+The whole pipeline takes ~1.5 minutes end to end.

-Pushes to `master` are built and deployed automatically by GitHub Pages.
-The `Gemfile` pins to the `github-pages` gem so local builds match production.
+The `Gemfile` still pins to the `github-pages` gem so local Jekyll/Liquid versions match production.
+Moving to plain Jekyll 4.x is unlocked by Actions but hasn't been done yet — see [issue #34](https://github.com/drinkbird/drinkbird.github.io/issues/34).

+### Force-running a deploy

+From the [Actions tab](https://github.com/drinkbird/drinkbird.github.io/actions/workflows/jekyll.yml), use **Run workflow** (the `workflow_dispatch` trigger).
+Useful for redeploying after fixing something external, e.g. flipping a feature flag in `_config.yml`.